Subject: Oven Browned Potatoes - To Parboil or Not

 > rough up the surface.

 This is the method I use.
-I also always leave the skins on, I love the
+I also always leave the skins on, I love the texture of the roasted skin with the texture of the roasted potato.
+I like them seasoned with salt and pepper and chopped fresh rosemary

-From: MoM <mpeagramNOSPAM[at]gmail.com>
+From: MoM (mpeagramNOSPAM at gmail.com)

 Date: Wed, 31 Aug 2005 14:54:54 -0400